metagenlab/chlamdb/docs/tutorial/website.rst

 Kegg maps
 =============
 With this analysis it is possible to discover the Kegg pathways of a genome of interest, which Kegg orthologs of the pathway are present and compare their distribution in the other genomes.
-In the following example, the Kegg pathways present in the Enterobacter Soli genome are listed and a heatpat of the Ko of the flagellar pathways is shown.
+In the following example, the Kegg pathways present in the *Enterobacter Soli* genome are listed and a heatpat of the Ko of the flagellar pathways is shown.
 In this page a direct link to the official Kegg page is provided and in red are reported the Ko present in the genome of interest.
 .. figure:: ../img/Metab_kegg_maps_o.svg
     :figclass: align-center

     **Figure 9.** Metabolism/kegg maps analysis.
 Steps to identify the completeness of a Kegg pathway for a genome of interest.
-The flagellar assembly pathways of Enterobacter soli is shown.
+The flagellar assembly pathways of *Enterobacter soli* is shown.

 Kegg modules
 =============
 With this analysis it is possible to discover the KO of Kegg modules, organized in categories and sub categories, of a genome of interest or a subset of them.
 Three types of search are available:
 Category heatmap: discover a Kegg category of interest, such as Energy metabolism and get an overview of the presence/absence of the kegg modules part of this category in the whole set of genomes.
-In **Fig. 10 A**, the KO entry M00175 that refers to 'Nitrogen fixation, nitrogen --> ammonia is present only in a few genomes, and one of them is Klebsiella variicola.
+In **Fig. 10 A**, the KO entry M00175 that refers to 'Nitrogen fixation, nitrogen --> ammonia is present only in a few genomes, and one of them is *Klebsiella variicola*.
 Sub category heatmap: similar output than the 'Category heatmap' search, but considering subcategories - for example ATP synthesis.
 Compare strains: this search let the user focus on a selected set of genomes to compare all the Kegg modules carried by them and better appreciated their distribution within the genomes.
 In **Fig. 10 B**, the four genomes are compared.